 The U.S. District Court for the Northern District of Texas has granted injunctions against all defendants and entered orders to freeze the assets of Nelson and CMHC and to appoint a receiver for these assets.

-If you are a Capital Mountain Holding Corporation and/or Systems XXI Investor/Victim or the victim of some other type of investment fraud, the Law Offices of Keith L. Miller, and its affiliates, is prepared to review your situation and potential claim(s) without charge, and will consider representing you on a contingent fee basis, which means that you will not have to pay out of pocket for your legal representation.
+If you are a Capital Mountain Holding Corporation and/or Systems XXI Investor/Victim or the victim of some other type of investment fraud, the Law Offices of the attorney, and its affiliates, is prepared to review your situation and potential claim(s) without charge, and will consider representing you on a contingent fee basis, which means that you will not have to pay out of pocket for your legal representation.
 The firm will take a fee only if we are successful in recovering your assets.